The Millionaire (calculator): Competition

 All mechanical calculators commercialized prior to the Millionaire, like the arithmometer, the Odhner arithmometer or the comptometer were simple adding machines; they implemented multiplication by continued addition under operator control.
 In 1889, Léon Bollée, in France, invented a machine that required only one turn of the crank handle to multiply the number entered on the sliders by a multiplier number.
 This was accomplished by creating a mechanical representation of the multiplication table which could be read and used by the machine.
 The manufacturing cost of Bollée's machine was too high and the production was discontinued after a few units.
 The Millionaire was built with the same target of direct mechanical multiplication in mind.

 In first decades of 20th century two other machines with direct multiplication were produced: the Moon-Hopkins and Kuhrt-US.
 These two companies were then taken over by Burroughs and Brunsviga.
 These machines filled quite a different niche from the Millionaire.
 They were book-keeping machines with printing features, and were too unwieldy to perform divisions and complex computations.
-The Millionaire, however, was better suited for technical computations.
+The Millionaire was better suited for technical computations.

-This machine weighted some 20 kilograms and was the size of a small suitcase, occupying half of a desk.
+This machine weighed some 20 kilograms and was the size of a small suitcase, occupying half of a desk.
 It was as easy to operate as the Arithmometer, which had established a standard since the mid-XIXth century.